-Tasha has been Corporate Secretary at S&P Global since 2017.
-She supports the S&P Global Board of Directors and provides advice on corporate governance, securities and disclosure matters.
-Her team is responsible for advising on all corporate legal matters, including securities, M&A, IP, compensation, vendor agreements and international corporate matters.
+Tasha has been at S&P Global for five years.
+As Chief Corporate Counsel & Corporate Secretary she supports the S&P Global Board of Directors and provides advice on corporate governance, securities and disclosure matters.
+She leads the Corporate Legal team responsible for advising on corporate legal matters, including privacy, M&A, IP, compensation, vendor agreements and international corporate matters.

 Prior to joining S&P Global, Tasha was a senior associate at Shearman & Sterling LLP where her practice area focused on compensation and benefits (including related securities, regulatory and tax issues) with some employment law and mergers and acquisitions experience.
 Tasha has represented a wide range of U.S. and international public and private companies, executives and management teams, and compensation committees and boards.